Ok2015/CheckerRFTests/ADtests/README.md

 ##### Step 1: Install Python
 Visit the following website to download Python software: https://www.python.org/downloads/

 Download the version for your operating system (eg: Windows).
-Double-click the Python software to begin the installation. click on ‘Install Now' to install the default package.
+Double-click the Python software to begin the installation. click on ï¿½Install Now' to install the default package.
 It comes with pip, IDLE, and documentation.
 - Note that pip gets installed along with python by default.

 To check if Python and pip are correctly installed, open the command prompt, and run the version cmd command: python --version or pip --version